Analyzing Vasta Platform (VSTA) and Its Peers

-Vasta Platform (NASDAQ: VSTA) is one of 68 publicly-traded companies in the “Educational services” industry, but how does it contrast to its rivals?
-We will compare Vasta Platform to similar companies based on the strength of its analyst recommendations, valuation, institutional ownership, profitability, earnings, dividends and risk.
+Vasta Platform (NASDAQ: VSTA) is one of 68 public companies in the “Educational services” industry, but how does it compare to its competitors?
+We will compare Vasta Platform to similar companies based on the strength of its valuation, institutional ownership, earnings, dividends, profitability, analyst recommendations and risk.

 Profitability

-This table compares Vasta Platform and its rivals’ net margins, return on equity and return on assets.
+This table compares Vasta Platform and its competitors’ net margins, return on equity and return on assets.

 |Net Margins